Means of communication

-Means of communication or media are used by people to communicate and exchange information with each other as an information sender and a receiver.
+Means of communication or media are ways used by people to communicate and exchange information with each other as an information sender and a receiver.
 Diverse arrays of media that reach a large audience via mass communication are called mass media.

 General information

 Many different materials are used in communication.
 Maps, for example, save tedious explanations on how to get to a destination.
 A means of communication is therefore a means to an end to make communication between people easier, more understandable and, above all, clearer.
 In everyday language, the term means of communication is often equated with the medium.
 However, the term "medium" is used in media studies to refer to a large number of concepts, some of which do not correspond to everyday usage.

 Means of communication are used for communication between sender and recipient and thus for the transmission of information.
 Elements of communication include a communication-triggering event, sender and recipient, a means of communication, a path of communication and contents of communication.
 The path of communication is the path that a message travels between sender and recipient; in hierarchies the vertical line of communication is identical to command hierarchies.
 Paths of communication can be physical (e.g. the road as transportation route) or non-physical (e.g. networks like a computer network).
 Contents of communication can be for example photography, data, graphics, language, or texts.

 Means of communication in the narrower sense refer to technical devices that transmit information.
 They are the manifestations of contents of communication that can be perceived through the senses and replace the communication that originally ran from person to person and make them reproducible.